Skip Breadcrumb Links

 Download in Different Languages

 These files are in Adobe Acrobat format.
 You need the free Adobe Acrobat Reader to view these files.

 - Rent Increases - This guide explains how a landlord can increase a tenant's rent according to the Residential Tenancies Act.
 From Community Legal Education Ontario (CLEO).

-- Landlord and Tenant Board - Provides information about the RTA and to resolve disputes between most residential landlords and tenants.
+- Landlord and Tenant Board - Provides information about the Residential Tenancies Act and how to resolve disputes between most residential landlords and tenants.

 - What Tenants Need to Know About the Law - Topics covered include rent increases, deposits, and other charges, repairs and maintenance, privacy, moving out, and eviction.
 From Community Legal Education Ontario (CLEO).